mjosaarinen/weesrc/README.md

 02-Jan-16  Markku-Juhani O. Saarinen  <mjos@iki.fi>

 Experimental file compression is based on binary arithmetic coding (BAC), bigram byte Markov model, and block sorting dictionary search.
 Despite these fairly advanced techniques, the codebase is still under 1000 lines and speed is not too bad.
 This is work in progress.

-The adjective "wee" means *small*, see [Wiktionary](https://en.wiktionary.org/wiki/wee#Adjective).
+The adjective (and my file extension) "wee" means *small*, see [Wiktionary](https://en.wiktionary.org/wiki/wee#Adjective).
 I hear the word quite a lot here in Belfast where I live.